What Are the Main Parts of Your Heating Air Conditioning Unit?

 Condenser

-The condenser unit is exposed to the elements because it is outside.
-Debris like twigs or leaves, grass clippings, or even roofing shingles could cause damage to the condenser.
-A universal HVAC condenser can shield your heating and cooling equipment from damage when not in use.
+The condenser unit is exposed to elements since it is outside.
+Debris like twigs, grass clippings, leaves, and roofing shingles may fall into the condenser unit, causing damage to it.
+By adding a universal HVAC condenser cover to your cooling and heating system can help to protect the equipment from damage even when it’s not in use.

 Compressor